Staff profile

 I am a social psychologist whose work focusses on topics related to intergroup relations.
 I am very interested in what factors and processes shape how we respond to people we feel do not belong to "us".

 I joined Durham in October 2020.
-Before joining Durham, I studied Intercultural Relations and Behaviour at Jacobs University, Germany (BA, 2013), Applied Social Psychology at Sussex University (MSc, 2014), and completed a PhD in Social Psychology at the University of Marburg, Germany (PhD, 2019), and worked as a postdoc at the University of Osnabrück.
+Before joining Durham, I studied Intercultural Relations and Behaviour at Jacobs University, Germany (BA, 2013), Applied Social Psychology at Sussex University (MSc, 2014), completed a PhD in Social Psychology at the University of Marburg, Germany (PhD, 2019), and worked as a postdoc at the University of Osnabrück.

 My current work focusses on social perception (i.e., how we perceive others, why we perceive them as such, and what consequences these perceptions have).
 I also study how we can change these perceptions.
 One factor that I tend to focus on in this context is intergroup contact (i.e., contact between members of different social groups).